text and visuals of budget allocations - Photo:Norwegian Embassy Athens

 • The EEA Agreement sets out the common goal of working together to reduce social and economic disparities in Europe and to strengthen cooperation between European countries.
 Norway contributes to this through the EEA and Norway Grants.

-• EUR 2.8 billion will be available under the grant scheme for the period 2014-2021, to be divided between 15 beneficiary countries.
-Norway provides some 98 % of this funding; the remainder is provided by Iceland and Liechtenstein.
+• EUR 2.8 billion is available under the grant scheme for the period 2014-2021, to be divided between 15 beneficiary countries.
+Norway provides some 98% of this funding; the remainder is provided by Iceland and Liechtenstein.

-• EUR 116.7 million will be allocated to Greece.
+• EUR 116.7 million has been allocated to Greece.